Trump indictment would be unprecedented moment in US history

 Law enforcement officials have been making security preparations for the possibility of an indictment in coming days or weeks — or a court appearance by the president himself.

+Cominsky is less sure that Trump would want to avoid a public appearance for his arraignment, which would come within two days of an indictment.
+At that time a judge lists the charges and asks if the defendant pleads guilty or not guilt.

+“He doesn’t shy away from the chaos, so he may want to use this to his advantage,” she said.

-Associated Press reporters Eric Tucker in Washington, Anthony Izaguirre from Tallahassee, Florida, and Michael R. Sisak in New York City contributed.
+Associated Press writers Eric Tucker in Washington, Anthony Izaguirre from Tallahassee, Florida, and Bernard Condon and Michael R. Sisak in New York contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.